webcompat/webcompat.com/CONTRIBUTING.md

 ## Running Tests

-You can run tests from the project root with the `nosetests` command.
+You can run the Python unit tests from the project root with the `nosetests` command.

+Running functional tests is a bit more involved (see the next section).

 ### Functional Tests